serandel/kscript-docker/README.md

 `docker run -i serandel/kscript - < script.kts`

 This will make kscript read the code from `stdin` while piping the file.
-Beware that the `-i` flag is needed to have `stdout` redirected outside the container.
+Be aware that the `-i` flag is needed to have `stdout` redirected outside the container.

 ## Volume